[New] Introducing Duplicator’s Sleek Redesign: New Look, Same Great Features

 Below, we’ll show you how to perform a full migration of a WooCommerce store.
 By following these simple steps, you’ll be able to move your shop’s data to a new server or domain name.

 Manually migrating a WordPress site can be a complex and time-consuming process.
-Plus, it requires some technical experience.
+It requires some technical experience with FTP clients and phpMyAdmin.
 To simplify the process, use a WordPress migration plugin.

-With Duplicator, you’ll be able to package your entire site into a single zip file.
+With Duplicator, you’ll be able to back up your entire site into a single zip file.
 Then, you can easily move it to a new web host or domain name.
-Plus, it was built with full WooCommerce compatibility.
+Plus, it’s fully compatible with WooCommerce.

 Since Duplicator can import/export your WooCommerce site with zero downtime, you can: